 Mom-Self-Care in the Midst of Family Care

 Over the past year, I’ve been in high-octane mothering mode.
 I know all of you are familiar with this.
-One of more of your kids suddenly has extra needs and everything else seems to pile on during the crisis.
-But how do we stop and take care ourselves?
+One or more of your kids suddenly has extra needs and everything else seems to pile on during the crisis.
+But how do we stop and take care of ourselves?
 Who takes care of mom?

 With my younger daughter on the autism spectrum and my older daughter facing health issues that have rearranged the plans she had for her high school years, I sometimes feel as if there is not time enough to get everything done, much less to take care of myself.